 And then there's the crime.
 In places like Phnom Penh, you are advised to always hold tight to your bag, and NEVER have things like iPhones or iPads out in your hands when you are walking around or riding in a tuk-tuk.
 Even the drivers will warn you about this.
 Tourists, unfortunately, are becoming easy targets here.

-I will not tell you to avoid Cambodia because of any of this, of course.
+I will not tell you to avoid Cambodia because of any of this, though.
 There's a reason so many people fall in love with it, after all.
 But this should all be food for thought.

 What can we do?